Pascal-Jansen/Bayesian-Optimization-for-Unity/README.md

 1. In Unity, open the *Assets/BOforUnity* folder.
 Double-click on the *BO-example-scene.unity* file to open the scene.
 2. Press the play button (⏵) at the top center of the screen.
 3. Press the `Next` button on the screen and wait for the system to load.
-Then press next again.
+Then press `Next` again.
 4. Now the simulation will be shown.
 In this case, you will see a maximum of two shapes with colors to evaluate.
 5. When you are finished, you can press the `End Simulation` button.
 A questionnaire will appear asking you to rate the simulation.
 6. Answer the questions accordingly and press `Finish` when you are done.
 Now the optimizer will save your input and change the simulation parameters.